 Dependents cannot enter the U.S. before the scholar.

 You may not enter the U.S. in tourist visa status unless you are coming to the U.S. for tourism only.
-Do not use NEXUS or Global Entry, or an automated passport kiosk, to enter the U.S. You must always speak with a Customs and Border Protection Officer and present the above documents in order to be admitted to the U.S. in the proper scholar status.
+The HIO recommends you do not use NEXUS or Global Entry, or an automated passport kiosk, to enter the U.S. You should always speak with a Customs and Border Protection Officer and present the above documents in order to be admitted to the U.S. in the proper scholar status.

 Arriving in the U.S.

-You must register your arrival with the HIO within 30 days of the start date on your visa document (Form I-20 or DS-2019), otherwise your SEVIS record will become invalid.
+You must register your arrival with the HIO as soon as possible after your arrival in the U.S. so that we may activate your SEVIS record.
+Your SEVIS record will become invalid if not activated within 30 days of the start date on your visa document (Form DS-2019).

-Please note, in order to complete the HIO Registration Form, you will need to access your I-94 record online.
+After arriving in the U.S., you must complete the HIO Registration Form and email it to email@example.com to fulfill your required immigration registration.
+Please note, in order to complete this form, you will need to access your I-94 record online.
 If you have difficulty locating your I-94 record, or your I-94 record has incorrect information, please contact your HIO Advisor.

-The HIO offers optional orientation sessions and walking tours of Cambridge and Harvard Square for all incoming scholars and their family members.
+The HIO offers optional orientation sessions for all incoming scholars and their family members.
 Please see HIO Orientations for more information.